JAW838/campaign-notes/content/Ahmmenor/Characters/Player Characters/Richard.md

 - At least 100 years old
 - Writes "Ted Poems" in his spare time.
 # Fucked Family Tree
 The following format is (relation, name).
-Tedmund and Tedfrey are not part of a church (afaik).
+Tedmund and Tedfrey are not known to be part of a church.
 ## Mother's Side

 ### Grandfather Tedster